darvil82/PBar/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Before submitting, please make sure that your version is the latest!
-To check that, get the value `__version__` in the PBar package, and compare it with the latest version on PyPI (https://pypi.org/project/PBar2/).
-If it is your version, time to submit!
+To update use `pip install --upgrade pbar2`.
+If you are using the latest, time to submit!
 -->

 ## **Describe the bug**